pokoot/Portfolio-Flash/README.md

 Portfolio-Flash
 ===============

 This was hosted with Yahoo Geocities way back then.
-This was one of my website when after graduation.
+This was one of my website when graduating college degree.